thangckt/thangckt.github.io/docs_site/index.md

   <div class="container-text">
   <p>
     This site serves as the repo for my personal notes. <br>
-    The contents reflect neither community nor third-party rules, rather, they're messy, improvised, and inevitable for some rare contexts but meanless for almost others.  <br>
+    The contents reflect neither community standards nor third-party rules.
+These notes are disorganized, spontaneous, and pertinent only to some unique contexts, making them seemingly meaningless for most others.  <br>
-    It isn't abnormal, therefore, if you find nothing valuable here since they aren't noted for you, and hence enjoy Felix's excellent pieces or move your sight elsewhere.
+    It would not abnormal, therefore, if you find nothing valuable here since they were not made for you.
+Instead, you might want to enjoy Felix's excellent pieces or bring your attention elsewhere.
   </p>
   </div>
   <!-- The site is my dark valley in essence; I'd be glad if you could find anything valid.
 Alternatively, just enjoin Felix's excellent pieces; you may find interest in his last Concerto Opus 64. -->